 The Battle of Khanwa

-The establishment of an empire in the Indo-Gangetic Valley by Babur was a threat to Rana Sangha.
-He hoped that Babur like an invader would plunder health and leave India.
+Rana considered Babur like an invader who would plunder health and leave India.
 But on finding that Babur had actually invaded India to establish himself here, Rana took him seriously and considered him as a threat to his territory.
 Therefore Rana Sanga decided either to drive Babur out of the country or to confine him to Punjab.
-Babur on the other hand accused Rana Sangha of breach of the agreement.
-He said that Sangha had invited him to India and promised to join him against Ibrahim Lodi, but made no move while we conquered Delhi and Agra.
+Babur on the other hand accused Rana Sanga of breach of the agreement.
+He said that Sanga had invited him to India and promised to join him against Ibrahim Lodi, but made no move while we conquered Delhi and Agra.
 This claim was also mentioned in Baburnama but this claim was unable to garner any other historical evidence to proved as right.

 He infused a fighting spirit in his soldiers by declaring Jihad on the eve of the war.
 Both the forces met at Khanwa, a place nearly 40 km. away from Agra.
-According to Babur, Sangha’s forces exceeded 200,000 including 10,000 Afghan cavalrymen.
+According to Babur, Sanga’s forces exceeded 200,000 including 10,000 Afghan cavalrymen.
 Babur’s forces were undoubtedly inferior in number.
 The battle of Khanwa (1527) was fiercely contested.
-Rana Sangha made ferocious attacks on Babur’s right and almost breached it.
+Rana Sanga made ferocious attacks on Babur’s right and almost breached it.